JHU-PL-Lab/www-fpse/lecture/idiomatic-fp.md

     - When data sets get large or algorithms get complex
     - Do generally avoid high polynomial or exponential algorithms on potentially large inputs
     - Also pay more attention when data sets get extremely large, even n vs n log n gets noticeable there.
+    - We won't cover performance any more today but there is a [whole lecture](efficiency.html) coming up on the topic.

 ### FP Idioms